matthewnaples/MovieFinder/README.md

 - **Browse New Movies**: Users can explore a list of the latest movies retrieved from the TMDB API.
 The movie list includes poster images and essential details such as the title and release date.

-- **Add Movies to Favorites**: Users can easily add movies to their favorites list by tapping an "Add to Favorites" button.
-The favorites list is stored locally on the device, ensuring users can access it even after closing the app.
+- **Add Movies to Favorites**: Users can easily add movies to their favorites list.
+The favorites list is persisted locally on the device, ensuring users can access it even after closing the app.

 - **View Movie Details**: By selecting a specific movie, users can access comprehensive information, including a synopsis, user ratings, reviews, and similar movies.